 It’s October 5 and we’re seriously considering turning the heat on.
 No, no, no. I won’t let us do it.
 Just like I refuse to wear my full-blown winter coat until December 1, I don’t think it makes sense to turn the heat on in October.
 Right??
 It really just makes me feel like we can never just be happy.
 Seriously, we only just turned the air conditioner off and now we’re already wanting to turn heat on?
 There are really only a couple weeks where we’re just fine with no assistance from some modern technology?
 That’s just wrong.
 But ugh, my feet are cold.

-To make the mini apples, all you have to do is scoop out little rounds with a melon baller.
-While I was working, I put the apple balls into a bowl of lightly salted water (this keeps them from browning without making them taste like lemon).
+To make the mini candy apples, all you have to do is scoop out little rounds of apple with a melon baller.
+While I was working, I put the apple balls into a bowl of lightly salted water to keep them from browning without making them taste like lemon.

-One the mini apples were fully coated in candy, I dipped them into a little bowl of Heath Bar toffee, too.
+Once the mini apples were fully coated in candy, I dipped them into a little bowl of Heath Bar toffee for some extra crunch.

 The only disappointing thing about these is I’m not sure how far ahead of time you can make them.
 I feel like they need to go in the fridge since they’re apples… But they’ll start sweating pretty quickly.
 I still ate them.

 If there’s one thing that can get me in the Halloween spirit (I’m a Halloween Scrooge!), it’s sweet treats like these ones.

 Would you choose candy apples or caramel apples?

 These mini candy apples are dipped in caramel candy melts and toffee bits for a fun fall treat.
 Made with only three ingredients, they're perfect for the Halloween party dessert table.